AlgoStepCompany/RynnaWebOS-Original/README.md

 7 - Verify that you have allowed write and change permissions to the following folders and files:
 - FOLDERS: applisgenerated; Applisweb_vierge; Config_copy; Generatiug; home ; uploads
-- FILES: fileuploader.php; Newuser.php; Myexplorer.php; modifuser.php
+- FILES: fileuploader.php; Newuser.php; Myexplorer.php; modifuser.php ; zipaction.php

 8 - Your WebOS should be ready to run!